 Framerates stayed strong at around 120 frames per second (fps) for HDR games and 140-165 fps when playing SDR titles, like Tomb Raider, using our Nvidia GeForce GTX 1080 Ti FE-equipped system.
 Even though the game is designed to be played on an sRGB screen, the monitor’s extended color gamut provided a positive effect.
 Though the extra saturation was apparent, there was no loss of detail, and highlights didn’t look overblown.
 We’d rather have an accurate sRGB mode, but the experience was still highly enjoyable, and most users will appreciate the extra, albeit inaccurate, color.

 Keeping framerates high isn’t too difficult with QHD monitors.
 Our casual gaming skills were not enough to perceive a difference in response between the FHD resolution of the CV27F and the QHD screen of the CV27Q.
 And though the F delivered higher framerates, the Q showed 2ms less input lag, which will only be seen by the most-skilled players.
 The CV27Q is more than qualified for average competitive gaming use.

-Like the CV27F, the CV27Q has an active noise cancellation (ANC) feature The ANC feature uses two mics installed in the CV27Q’s front bezel that monitor background noise and apply the necessary correction to reduce the headphone output’s noise floor.
-Using a pair of Etymotic ER4P earbuds, I heard almost no noise from the outside environment.
+Like the CV27F, the CV27Q has an active noise cancellation (ANC) feature.
+The ANC feature uses two mics installed in the CV27Q’s front bezel that monitor background noise and apply the necessary correction to reduce the background noise others hear when you're speaking into an attached gaming headset (opens in new tab).